che-incubator/chectl/README.md

 OPTIONS
   -h, --help               show CLI help
-  -u, --username=username  Eclipse Che username

-  --telemetry=on|off       Enable or disable chectl telemetry.
-This flag skips a prompt and enable/disable chectl
+  -u, --username=username  Eclipse Che username --telemetry=on|off       Enable or disable telemetry.
+This flag skips a prompt and enable/disable telemetry
-                           telemetry

 EXAMPLES
   # Delete login session of the specified user on the cluster: